 -

 Compassion and Mercy: Unlike some preachers of his time who resorted to condemnation and violence, Dominic approached heretics with compassion and mercy.
-He recognizes that many of them are sincerely misguided and seeks to bring them back to the truth through persuasion and the example of Christian living.
+He recognized that many of them were sincerely misguided and sought to bring them back to the truth through persuasion and the example of Christian living.

 -

-Intellectual Persuasion: With his solid theological training, Dominic engages the Cathars in intellectual and theological debates, seeking to demonstrate the validity of the Catholic faith and to refute heretical arguments.
-His preaching is imbued with logic, erudition and doctrinal clarity.
+Intellectual Persuasion: With his solid theological training, Dominic engaged the Cathars in intellectual and theological debates, seeking to demonstrate the validity of the Catholic faith and refute heretical arguments.
+His preaching was marked by logic, erudition, and doctrinal clarity.

 -

 Example of Christian Life: In addition to his words, Dominic testifies to the truth of the Gospel through his own life.
-He lives modestly, sharing the life and suffering of the most deprived.
+He lives modestly, sharing the lives and sufferings of the most destitute.
 His example of charity and dedication inspires those who listen to him and reinforces the credibility of his message.

-Throughout his preaching and pastoral efforts, Dominic acquired a reputation for holiness and wisdom.
-His tireless commitment to the Catholic Church and his fight against heresies help strengthen the faith of the faithful and restore the authority of the Church in regions where it is contested.
+Through his preaching and pastoral efforts, Dominic acquired a reputation for holiness and wisdom.
+His tireless commitment to the Catholic Church and his fight against heresies helped to strengthen the faith of the faithful and to reestablish the authority of the Church in regions where it was contested.

 Foundation of the Dominican Order

-The founding of the Order of Preachers, also known as the Order of the Dominicans, by Saint Dominic represents a pivotal moment in the history of the Catholic Church.
+The founding of the Order of Preachers, also known as the Dominican Order, by Saint Dominic represents a crucial moment in the history of the Catholic Church.
 This religious institution, approved by Pope Honorius III in 1216, embodies the ideals of preaching, theological study and the fight against heresies.

-At the beginning of the 13th century, the Catholic Church faced many challenges, including the spread of heresies such as that of the Cathars.
-Saint Dominic perceives the need for an organized and effective response to counter these deviant movements and strengthen the faith of the faithful.
+At the beginning of the 13th century, the Catholic Church was facing many challenges, including the spread of heresies such as that of the Cathars.
+Saint Dominic saw the need for an organized and effective response to counter these deviant movements and strengthen the faith of the faithful.

 The Foundation of the Order

-In 1215, Dominic brought together a group of disciples who shared his ideals and his missionary vision.
+In 1215, Dominic gathered a group of disciples who shared his ideals and missionary vision.
 Together, they developed a rule of common life, based on the principles of evangelical poverty, itinerant preaching and theological study.
 This rule, approved by the Church, became the foundation of the Order of Preachers.

 Mission and Work

-Members of the Order of Preachers, commonly called the Dominicans, devote themselves to the preaching of the Gospel, the defense of the Catholic faith and the instruction of the faithful.
-They travel through cities and countryside, preaching in the streets, churches and public squares, striving to bring lost souls back to the truth of the Church.
+The members of the Order of Preachers, commonly called Dominicans, devote themselves to the preaching of the Gospel, the defense of the Catholic faith, and the instruction of the faithful.
+They travel through the cities and countryside, preaching in the streets, churches, and public squares, striving to bring back lost souls to the truth of the Church.

 Dominican Way of Life